 This is probably the #1 question I get about the Oaxaca coast – how do you get there?
 So I want to put together the best info I’ve gathered over the last few years about how to get to Puerto Escondido.
 This will mainly focus on the Oaxaca to Puerto Escondido, but I’ll also mention how to get here from Mexico City too.

-I’ve been on the couple different overland routes several times, and I’ll also talk about what your flight options are.
+After many visits to the coast, I’ve been on the couple different overland routes, and flown in/out of Puerto Escondido and Huatulco.
+I’ll detail all these options below.
 There isn’t a lot of information about how to get to Puerto Escondido so hopefully this will help!

 Btw, this info also works on the reverse route – Puerto Escondido to Oaxaca.

 Love Mexican food?
 Join our Oaxaca retreat + food experience – Milpa + Mesa below.

 If you aren’t sure where you want to stay on the coast yet, check out my Oaxaca coast guide for the best beaches in Oaxaca based on your travel style.

 You can also check out my full guide of Puerto Escondido for the best things to do, eat, and where to stay.

 And lots more links to other Oaxaca coast blog posts at the end of this post.

 Find Your Puerto Escondido Airbnb or Hotel:

 How to Get to Puerto Escondido: Method 1